fluxcd/flux2/rfcs/0011-opentelemetry-tracing/README.md

 ### Goals
 - **End-to-end GitOps traceability:** Capture the traces that follows a Git change through all Flux controllers for simply debugging and root-cause analysis.
 - **Declarative, CRD-drive configuration:** Reuse the concept of `Provider` and a similar definition as `Alerts` to build a new API/CR called `Trace`.
 Therefore, users can link `EventSources` and `Provider` where trace will be sent.
 Additionally, other setting can be set as sampling rates.
-- **Notification Controller as the trace-collector:** Leverage the notification-controller's existing event watching pipeline to ingest reconciliation events and turn me into OpenTelemetry spans, being forwarwed to an OLTP-compatible backend - `Provider`.
+- **Notification-Controller as the trace collector:** Leverage the notification-controller's existing event watching pipeline to ingest reconciliation events and turn me into OpenTelemetry spans, being forwarwed to an OLTP-compatible backend - `Provider`.
-- **Cross-controller span correlation:** Ensure spans are emitted from multiple, stateless controller can be stiched together into a single trace by using Flux "revision" annotation (GitRepository sync to a downstream Kustomization/HelmRelease reconciliations).
+- **Cross controller span correlation:** Ensure spans are emitted from multiple, stateless controller can be stiched together into a single trace by using Flux "revision" annotation (GitRepository sync to a downstream Kustomization/HelmRelease reconciliations).

 ### Non-Goals
 - **Not a full-tracing backend:** We won't build or bundle a storage/visualization system.
 Users may have to still rely on a external collector for long-term retention, querying and UI.